 As with any business, marketing is what unlocks your success.
 It’s not enough to know that there’s demand for your products—you need to figure out ways to reach the people that are most likely to buy them.
 You need to get the right visitors to discover your products.

-Luckily, marketing is a lot easier when you’re catering to a specific audience or identity (e.g. vegans, board game lovers, photographers in your city).
+Luckily, marketing is a lot easier when you’re catering to a specific target audience or identity (e.g., vegans, board game lovers, photographers in your city).
 You can produce social media content that resonates with these people or run ads that target their interests.
 Taking this approach also helps you project a consistent brand because you’ll have a more specific idea of who exactly you’re talking to.

 Think about how you can zero in on a specific audience for your products and how the business you build can serve them.
-If you already have a sizeable audience (a blog, a YouTube channel, or an Instagram account), maybe you can even find a way to base your business off of that existing audience.
+If you already have a sizable audience (a blog, a YouTube channel, or an Instagram account), maybe you can even find a way to base your business off of that existing audience.

-Pricing is about more than profit
+2. Pricing is about more than profit

 At the end of the day, your prices can be tweaked and you can experiment with a variety of pricing strategies until you find one that works for you.

-Test, learn, and grow as you go
+3. Test, learn, and grow as you go

 The pursuit of perfection can be one of the biggest hurdles in getting a business up and running.
 Keep in mind that nothing is set in stone.